 Second, ask each information provider how fully they can guarantee their results.
 You’ll be surprised how quickly they back peddle and assert that screening employee backgrounds is more of an art than a science.
 They’ll guarantee the results they do provide are according to public record, but they won’t guarantee that those results are conclusive or even correct.

-In other words, there may be other information out there not discovered in the employment background check.
+In other words, there may be other information out there not discovered in the employee background check.
 It may be old court records, old bankruptcies, judgments, liens, and so on.
+Check PACER for bankruptcy records.

 It is then that you have to make the crucial decision: How far do you want to go to investigate the person?
 Paying hundreds more for a more thorough “on the ground” search may end up not revealing more about the person, but it will give you greater peace of mind.
 Again the call is yours.